hiblaphp/event-loop/README.md

 ## Fibers

-## Fibers

-> **Note:** The fiber API and loop fiber api are low-level primitives primarily intended for
+> **Note:** The fiber API and loop fiber API are low-level primitives primarily intended for
 > building Promise, Future, and coroutine abstractions.
 If you are consuming
 > Hibla's higher-level packages, you will likely interact with Promises rather
 > than fibers directly.

 ### What is a Fiber

-A Fiber is a pausable function — a block of code that can suspend itself mid-execution, hand control back to whatever started it, and later be resumed exactly where it left off.
+A Fiber is a pausable function: a block of code that can suspend itself mid-execution, hand control back to whatever started it, and later be resumed exactly where it left off.
 Unlike a regular function call, which runs to completion and returns once, a Fiber can yield control multiple times before it